Scott Gordon (ice hockey): Providence Bruins (2000–2008)

 Gordon joined the Providence Bruins of the American Hockey League as an assistant coach to Bill Armstrong for the 2000–01 season.
 In his first season with the Bruins, the team had a 35–31–10–4 record, earning 84 points and a trip to the playoffs, as the club finished in third place in the New England Division.
 Providence defeated the Hartford Wolf Pack and Worcester IceCats to win the division in the playoffs, however, the Bruins lost to the Saint John Flames in the Eastern Conference finals.

 In 2001–02, the Bruins struggled to a 35–33–8–4 record, third in the East Division, and tenth in the Eastern Conference.
 Providence faced the St. John's Maple Leafs in a best-of-three qualifying series, in which they were swept in two games to be eliminated from the playoffs.

-The Bruins made a head coaching change prior to the 2002–03, as Mike Sullivan was hired to take over for Bill Armstrong.
+The Bruins made a head coaching change before the 2002–03, as Mike Sullivan was hired to take over for Bill Armstrong.
 Providence kept Gordon as an assistant coach.
 After the Bruins started the season 41–17–9–4 under Sullivan, he was promoted to the Boston Bruins late in the season as the team made a coaching change, and Gordon became the head coach of Providence.
 Gordon led Providence to a 3–3–2–1 record in their last nine games, as the club finished in first place in the North Division.
 In the postseason, the Bruins were upset by the Manitoba Moose in the first round.

 Gordon led Providence to a 36–29–11–4 record in his first full season as the head coach in 2003–04, helping them reach the qualifying round of the playoffs.
 In the best-of-three qualification round, the Bruins were swept by the Portland Pirates in two games.